Create, perform, explore

 We offer more than 600 courses in visual art, music, theater and dance, taught by faculty who are accomplished in their field and dedicated to teaching.

-Classes such as The Illustrated Organism (studio fine arts and biology), and facilities such as the Phasor Lab, a professional-grade engineering and music studio, also feature exciting possibilities in interdisciplinary learning that are uniquely Union.
+Courses such as The Illustrated Organism (studio fine arts and biology), Business of Visual Art and Contemporary Entrepreneurship (art history and economics), and Environmentalism and Globalization in Contemporary Art (art history and environmental science) also feature exciting possibilities in interdisciplinary learning that are uniquely Union.

 Our arts programs aren’t for artists only.
 Choose art as a major or minor, or find new ways to enrich yourself through dozens of clubs, events and activities.
 The campus comes alive with exhibitions, receptions, recitals, performances, film series, poetry readings and guest speakers throughout the year.

 - Annual dance residency, featuring internationally recognized troupes